OSU-Nowlab/distributed/docs/source/actors.rst

 Actors
 ======

+.. note:: This is an experimental feature and is subject to change without notice
+.. note:: This is an advanced feature and may not be suitable for beginning users.
+   It is rarely necessary for common workloads.

 Actors enable stateful computations within a Dask workflow.
 They are useful for some rare algorithms that require additional performance and are willing to sacrifice resilience.